Physical Processing — Quick Guide

 • Credit/financial statements

-• Student records (FERPA), SSNs or similar
+• Student records (FERPA), SSNs, or similar

 Can I change original folder titles?